Uniform Capacitated Facility Location Problems with Penalties/Outliers

-Most of the work dealing with outliers/penalty uses primal-dual technique or a combination of the primal-dual/dual-fitting with greedy/local search schema.
-Since primal-dual technique has not been able to handle capacities, these works cannot be extended to the capacitated variant of these problems.
+\textbf{Our Techniques: } Most of the work dealing with outliers/penalty uses primal-dual technique or a combination of the primal-dual/dual-fitting with greedy/local search schema.
+Since primal-dual technique has not been able to handle capacities, these works could not be extended to the capacitated variant of the problems.
 Local search alone does not perform well for outliers even for the uncapacitated variants.
 We use LP-rounding to obtain our desired claims.
-In particular, we extend the work in~\cite{GroverGKP18,journal_grover} to penalty and outliers.

 The proposed framework works in two/three steps.
 In the first step we identify the set of clients that serve as outliers (/pay penalty) in our solution.
 In the second step, we call upon the solution to the underlying problem without outliers(/penalty).
 In some cases, we are able to directly plug-in the solution of the underlying problem eliminating the need for the third step.
-However, in some other cases, we modify the solution of the underlying problem to open the facilities integrally and solve the transportation problem with outliers (/penalty) to obtain the integral assignments finally in the third step.
+However, in some other cases, we modify the solution of the underlying problem to open the facilities integrally.
+Once we identify the set of facilities to open, in third step, we can solve the transportation problem with outliers (/penalty) to obtain the integral assignments.
+Thus, in the rest of the paper, we only focus on identifying the set of facilities to open.
 Note that the LP for the transportation problem with outliers (/penalty) is TUM(totally unimodular) and hence provides an integral optimal solution.

 In step $2$ of CFLPP (and C$k$FLPP with cardinality violation), we raise the assignment of the remaining clients to $1$ and the openings accordingly so that the solution so obtained is a feasible solution for the LPs of CFLP (/C$k$FLP).
 In this case, we are able to directly plug-in the solution of CFLP (/C$k$FLP) eliminating the need for the third step.
-For CFLPO (and C$k$FLPP without cardinality violation), in our reduced problem after step $1$, servicing clients to full extent leads to large outlier/cardinality violation.
-Thus, we cannot simply plug-in the solutions of CFLP (/C$k$FLP).
+For CFLPO (and C$k$FLPP without cardinality violation), in our reduced problem after step $1$, we cannot simply plug-in the solutions of CFLP (/C$k$FLP) as raising the assignments of the remaining clients to $1$ leads to large violation in outliers (/violation in cardinality).
 Hence, in step $2$, we modify the solution of the underlying problem to open the facilities integrally preserving the extent to which clients are serviced from step $1$.